rice-crc/voyages/DEPLOYNOTES.rst

 To install python dependencies, cd into the repository checkout and::

-  $ pip install -r requirments.txt
+  $ pip install -r requirements.txt

 If you are a developer or are installing to a continuous ingration server where you plan to run unit tests, code coverage reports, or build sphinx documentation, you probably will also want to::

-  $ pip install -r requirments/dev.txt
+  $ pip install -r requirements/dev.txt

 After this step, your virtual environment should contain all of the needed dependencies.